-This vibrant looking Purple Potato Salad is Easy to make and deliciously gorgeous to look at on the dinner table; made from a spectacular tasting colorful medley of small purple potatoes, new potatoes, small red potatoes, crunchy baby dill pickles, crisp celery, red salad onions, sliced carrots, and garden fresh herbs.
+This vibrant looking Purple Potato Salad Recipe is easy to make and deliciously gorgeous to look at on the dinner table; made from a spectacular tasting colorful medley of small purple potatoes, new potatoes, small red potatoes, crunchy baby dill pickles, crisp celery, red salad onions, sliced carrots, and garden-fresh herbs.

-It’s Springtime and the colorful veggies are popping up in every market here on the Memphis border, that means there’s a fresh bag of those brilliantly purple colored potatoes we all love and adore in stores here as we speak.
+It’s Springtime, and the colorful veggies are popping up in every market here on the Memphis border, which means there’s a new bag of those brilliantly purple-colored potatoes we all love and adore in stores here as we speak.
 I don’t know about you, but there’s something to be said for a lovely springtime Purple Potato Salad Recipe that you can serve with your favorite dinner items.

-Awhile back my friend Francesca invited me over to dinner and made her mom’s version of Purple Potato Salad and by the way, it was delicious.
-Shortly after that decided I wanted to do my version to shall with all of you while purple potatoes were in season.
+A while back, my friend Francesca invited me over to dinner and made her mom’s version of Purple Potato Salad, and by the way, it was delicious.
+Shortly after that decided I wanted to do my version to share with all of you while purple potatoes were in season.

 If you’re one of our diehard hardcore potato lovers but suddenly cut down on eating potatoes due to their bad reputation of being high in carbs/starches and causing weight gain, you may be in luck.
-Recent studies show it could be the potato you choose in addition to how the potato is prepared or cooked that make the difference.
+Recent studies show it could be the potato you choose and how the potato is prepared or cooked that makes the difference.
 Instead, why not opt for some of these colorful purple potatoes?

-These delicious little colorful purple potatoes are considered to be high-antioxidant foods that are gorgeously naturally eye-catching since the skin of the potato and the flesh are both a bright purple, making them a beautiful addition to any dinner plate.
+These delicious little colorful purple potatoes are considered high-antioxidant foods that are gorgeously naturally eye-catching since the skin of the potato and the flesh are both a bright purple, making them a beautiful addition to any dinner plate.
 However, it’s not just the color of these potatoes that’s appealing.
-Purple potatoes offer a ton of awesome benefits from working as a healthy food-coloring agent to helping regulate blood pressure to aiding in the prevention of blood clots and more.
+Purple potatoes offer a ton of incredible benefits.
+From working as a healthy food-coloring agent to helping regulate blood pressure to aiding in the prevention of blood clots and more.

-Be ready to set your Purple Potato Salad out on the dinner table and watch it fly.
-For the final pairing, serve the purple potato salad along with a tender cut of savory meat like a char-grilled steak or thick cut pork chop.
+Be ready to set your Purple Potato Salad out on the dinner table and watch it fly rather quickly.
+For the final pairing, serve the purple potato salad along with a tender cut of savory meat like a char-grilled steak or thick-cut pork chop.

-You’ll be surprised how easy this Purple Potato Salad recipe is to make, and what a total show stopper of color it will be on your family dinner table; consisting of a spectacular looking vibrantly colored small purple potatoes, new potatoes, small red potatoes, crunchy baby dill pickles, crisp celery, red salad onions, sliced carrots, and fresh herbs.
+You’ll be surprised how easy this Purple Potato Salad recipe is to make, and what a total show stopper of color it will be on your family dinner table.
+Consisting of spectacular-looking vibrantly colored small purple potatoes, new potatoes, small red potatoes, crunchy baby dill pickles, crisp celery, red salad onions, sliced carrots, and fresh herbs.